dps923/winter2020/graded-work/assign3.md

 <br>

-#### View and controller tips
+#### Scene and controller tips

-The view must gather some data from the user.
+The scene must gather some data from the user.
 Make sure it does so safely.

 The values for the two text fields must be gathered from the keyboard, as there is no alternative.

+> We suggest that you make the controller the delegate for the text fields, and then implement the `textFieldShouldReturn()` method to dismiss the keyboard.
+> Then, the user will tap the "return" (or equivalent) keyboard key to get rid of the keyboard.
+> Yes, you have seen and done that technique before.

 The value for the "weightKg" is a floating-point number, within a range.
 Add a user interface (UI) control that enables that value to be entered safely.